 What Tankless is not…

 Tankless is not On-Demand hot water.
 This was news to me.
 Something as high-tech and expensive as Tankless should come with all the bells and whistles, right?
-The truth of the matter is that Tankless takes slightly longer to deliver hot water to the tap.
+The truth of the matter is that Tankless takes slightly longer to deliver hot water to the tap unless a recirculating unit is installed.
 The water comes into the box cold (as opposed to the constant heating of a standard tank), so when you turn on the tap to wash your hands or take a shower, it will take about 5 seconds more to receive that heated water.
 The water has to work it’s way through that coil until the coil has reached operating temperature.

 Tankless is also not always the most cost-effective choice in a replacement situation.
 What?
 Yes.
 While the constant-heating of a standard tank is energy-intensive, and seems inefficient, if you’re family is using up all the hot water in the tank throughout the day, it’s basically acting like a tankless.
 Let’s say a family of 4 is taking a couple showers, a bath, a load of dishes, and a load or two of laundry per day (this is, coincidentally what our day often looks like at home).
 With our 40 gallon tank, we are using that sucker up, over and over.

 Another thing to consider is that while neither technology is exempt from occasional repairs and annual service, Tankless is less forgiving of missed maintenance.

 Here is one of our service techs, Colin, servicing a customer’s Rinnai brand tankless water heater.
 He is descaling the heat exchanger due to mineral deposits coating the heat exchanger surfaces and acting as an insulator decreasing heat transfer.
 The severity of this condition depends on water quality but it happens in all applications and on all water heaters (tank or tankless).